lumakos/platform-go-challenge/README.md

 Additionally, we can use Redis into our system for these cases:
 1. User session, to store session info like userId, login etc
 2. Rate limiting, to track how many times a user has performed a particulat action within a given time

+### Note about assetController.go line 183
+When adding new user assets to favorites, I needed a way to generate a unique ID for each new favorite record.
+The challenge was to use an integer as the primary key while handling scenarios where an asset might be removed from the user's favorites.
+To meet this requirement, the solution involves finding and reusing the smallest missing ID within the existing range.
+If no IDs are missing, the next ID is simply the next sequential number (i.e., the highest existing ID plus one).

+<u>Steps:</u>

+1. Collect Existing IDs:
+    - Use a map to store existing IDs (existingIDs).
+    - Determine the highest ID (maxID) in the current list.
+2. Find the Smallest Missing ID:
+    - Iterate from 1 to maxID, checking for the first ID that is missing in existingIDs.
+3. Default to maxID + 1 if No Missing ID:
+    - If no gaps are found in the range, assign the next ID as maxID + 1.
+4. Assign the ID and Save:
+    - Use the calculated nextID as the new asset's ID.
+    - Add the asset to the list and store it in UserStore.